andreacipriani/anonymizer/README.md

 A simple Ruby tool to replace all references to specific words from all files in a folder.

-🕵️‍ Do you want to remove your name/surname from a project?
+Why? 🕵️‍ Do you want to remove your name/surname from a project?
+Run it!

 ### How to use it

 - Open `anonymizer.rb` and set the values of `your_name` and `your_surname`.
 - Choose the `target_folder_path` of the parent folder that you want to anonymize and the `destination_folder_path`, where you will find the anonymous copy of the target folder.
 - Run `bundle install` to install the dependencies